Elhatron/MyCppProjects/README.md

-# MyCppProjects
+# WSTI

-Collection of my Java projects.
+Branch for my studies projects.

-Projects I've made for educatinal, fun, etc. purposes
+Basicly used as a backup.